+Political youth education in extra-curricular settings has been state-funded in Germany since 1945 and has been evaluated also in a nationwide survey in the last decade (Schröder, Balzter, & Schroedter 2004).
+In the present article, a new impact analysis is presented, which explores the biographically long-term effect of political youth education (Balzter, Ristau, & Schröder 2014).
+In the framework of this impact study, former participants have been asked to retell and to reflect on their own education and life-stories about five years after their participation in political youth education.
+The impact analysis based on such biographical-narrative interviews was able to generate valid results regarding the biographical sustainability of extra-curricular political youth education.
+The qualitative research methods established access to young adults (age of 18 to 27) and their reflections on the biographical benefit of their previous educational activities at the age of 15 to 18.
+Based on the interpretation of these life-stories, the direct and indirect effects of seminars and projects of political youth education on the formation of social and political identity of the interviewees could be documented.
+The impact study of Balzter, Ristau, &Schröder (2014) generates a typology of biographical sustainability and shows the effects of political youth education both by means of single case analysis and case comprehensive topics.
+The main findings of this study are summarized in the following nine statements.

 The impact study shows again clearly that there is no simple cause-effect-scheme concerning educational and maturity processes.
 The presented impact study clearly shows that one cannot predict in a general way which learning methods would be mostly effective for which participants.
 Thus, only beneficial factors can be named, particularly regarding politically distant target groups.

 The variety of teaching methods is important as they can take various effects depending on situation and context.
 But they have to be activating and stimulating for action above all.
 Furthermore, it is important to reconsider and change methods – commonly practiced by the middle-class shaped civil society – self-reflexively and in cooperation with the target group.

 Pedagogically active people working in political education have to fulfill the task to help translating and understanding that life conflicts which are perceived as being private and individual are political.
 They act supporting and encouraging, as counterparts and models, in order that adolescents feel entitled to interfere politically.
-The interviews have shown that often other extra-familial adults offered at the right time essential mediation and support.
+The interviews have shown that often other extra-familial adults offered at the right time essential mediation and support (Hafeneger 2009, p.
+269).

 Learning venues for political education bear a special importance, too.
 Educational institutes are often experienced as places leading out of everyday life and familiar learning experiences, thus opening up for new experiences.
 This is true for sometimes very distant venues like memorials which can trigger a new controversy via their close contact on a foreign territory.
 Close learning venues on the other hand facilitate access and have a positive influence on transfer to the living environment of the adolescents.
 Nearly half of the interviewees took part more than once in offers.
 They often chose different offers in the same place, continued their intercultural encounters or entered a long-term project.

 To take part in experiences of private, public or professional life must be the topmost maxim.
-In order to get to know, take up, be able to interpret dialogically one needs methods which are oriented biographically and environmentally.
+In order to get to know, take up, be able to interpret dialogically one needs methods which are oriented biographically and environmentally (Negt 2010).